alpinedev51/mma-elo-engine-py/README.md

 Elo is a rating system used to calculate the relative skill levels of players in two-player games such as chess, and in some cases, in combat sports like MMA.
 It provides a way to rank competitors based on their performance against one another.

-#### Origins of Elo

-The Elo rating system was devEloped by Arpad Elo, a Hungarian-American physics professor, in the 1960s.
-Initially designed for chess, it aimed to provide a more accurate reflection of player skill compared to the previously used systems.
-The Elo system quickly gained popularity and has since been adapted for various sports and games, including boxing and mixed martial arts (MMA).

 #### Mathematical Definition

 The Elo rating system calculates a player’s new rating based on the following formula: